THE SCHOOL OF CHAMPIONS

 Drafted by the Green Bay Packers in the first round of the 2013 NFL Draft playing for four seasons.
 Completed the 2017 season as a member of the Dallas Cowboys of the National Football League.
 Played football at UCLA.
 Named to the Rivals.com All Pac 10 Freshman Team.
 College Football News (CFN) All Sophomore Defensive Team in ’09, “Ted Hendricks” Award for Best Defensive Lineman.
 Participated in the 2013 Senior Bowl Game.
 Compton Senior High School 2008.

 Drafted by the Baltimore Bullets in the second round of the 1973 NBA draft playing 7 year.
 Started two years with the New Orleans Jazz and was the team’s second leading scorer.
-Pac 8 “Hall of Fame” at the University of Washington.
+Inducted into the Pac 8 “Hall of Fame” from the University of Washington.
 All-Pac 8 First Team.
 All American at Compton High.
 First Team All CIF.
 MVP CIF vs. Los Angeles City Section All Star game.
 Member Compton High 68′, 69′ back-to-back undefeated National Championship Teams.
 Academic All American.
-Asst. men’s coach Cal State Dominquez Hills.
+Asst. men’s coach Cal State Dominguez Hills.
 Women’s head coach Los Angeles Harbor College.
 In 1989 he led the Compton High boys to the semifinals of the state playoffs.
 Compton Senior High School, class of 1969.

 Track and Field Coach